 We place a high priority on meeting all children's individual needs so transition into our school is successful.
-All children are visited by the foundation class teacher and teaching assistant in their pre-school setting, if possible, and by home visits.
+All children are visited by the foundation class teacher and teaching assistant in their preschool setting, if possible.
 Our foundation class teacher speaks on a 1-1 basis with all parents / carers of children new to our school, as well as contacting all previous preschool/nursery key workers, if possible.
 All these conversations form how we plan for a child's successful start to Murdishaw West Primary School.
 During Summer Term 2, children who will be starting school in September, are invited to school with their parents/carers to take part in a stay and play session so they can meet with staff and other members of the school community.
 The children are then invited to an additional stay and play session on their own to build relationships with staff and become more comfortable with their learning environment.
-Children are given a sharing book that they can fill with photos, pictures and comments to bring in and share on their first day in September.
-They will also receive some activities including a special sharing box to fill with special treasures from their adventures.
 Opportunity is also given to the parents / carers to ask any questions they may have about their child's induction.
 Parents/carers are invited to an information meeting where they have the opportunity to meet the Head teacher and key teaching staff.
 Here, parents / carers are given a 'New starters pack' with a prospectus and leaflets outlining school routines and arrangements.
-The school health team is also present for answering questions about health support and parents / carers can complete specific consent forms.
+The school health team is also present, if possible, for answering questions about health support and parents / carers can complete specific consent forms.

-Staff work closely with parents / carers to ensure that individual needs are met through a carefully planned schedule that allows children to feel secure in their new learning environment, to get to know the children individually, establishing good relationships and for to begin to carry out baseline assessment through observing the children and playing games.
+Staff work closely with parents / carers to ensure that individual needs are met through a carefully planned schedule that allows children to feel secure in their new learning environment, to get to know the children individually, establishing good relationships and so we can begin to carry out baseline assessment through observing the children and being in the provision with them.